 If you’re serious about making it in the business as a famous model or actor, then comp cards are an absolutely essential tool for getting recognized by agencies and casting agents.
 Presenting one, especially a well-composed one, is extremely important – it represents yourself as a serious professional who is serious about their work.

-To make your portraits look as clean and crisp as possible (as I’ve said in previous posts) you really should be looking at offset printing, rather than cheaper digital printing.
+To make your portraits look as clean and crisp as possible, you really should be looking at offset printing rather than cheaper digital printing.
 The difference is clearly visible.
 If you’ve gone to the expense and effort to get professional portraits done, then you really need to present those photographs in the best light possible.

-If you decide to design your comp cards yourself, here’s a Photoshop and Illustrator 8.5”x5.5” comp card design that I’ve amended for the purposes of creating a downloadable template for readers of this blog:
+If you decide to design your comp cards yourself, here’s a Photoshop and Illustrator 8.5” x 5.5” comp card design:

 This PSD file is a nice clean comp card design that you can download yourself.
 Simply replace the photographs and text with your own copy.